State of Michigan

 Thank you for visiting Copper Harbor Birding.
 Our organization was developed to promote bird watching, awareness and conservation in Copper Harbor and the Keweenaw.
 There is amazing bird life here, read about it and pass it on!
 A great spot for bird watching all year long and observing the spectacular spring migration!

-• Detroit Audubon Society
+• Detroit Bird Alliance

 • Genesee Audubon